adbc-poolhouse¶

 Foundry-distributed: ClickHouseConfig, DatabricksConfig, MSSQLConfig, MySQLConfig, RedshiftConfig, TrinoConfig.

-The example below uses DuckDB — no credentials or running server required.
+The example below uses DuckDB, which needs no credentials or running server.

 from adbc_poolhouse import DuckDBConfig, create_pool, close_pool